dkmullen/astro-tutorial/src/pages/posts/post-2.md

 pubDate: 2022-11-13
 tags: ['astro', 'blogging', 'learning in public', 'successes']
 ---

-# The heat around the corner

-Published on: 2022-11-13

 Never have nothing in your life you can't walk out on in 30 seconds flat if you feel the heat around the corner.